KevinSaigon/CPSC425/CPSC 425 Final Notes.md

   - max pooling helps the network to become invariant to small translations of the input image
   - also noise suppression and emphasizes dominant features &rightarrow; possible help prevent overfitting
   - (also adds non-linearity because max is non-linear)

+- note: backward pass of cross-correlation is actually a convolution (so simple to implement)

+  - forward pass: when you apply a convolutional layer to input data, you perform a cross-correlation operation between the input data and the convolutional kernel (filter)
+    - this serves as a way to extra features from the input

+  - backward pass: the gradient computation can be done by flipping the kernel and applying cross-correlation operation between the input and the (now flipped) kernel

 # Colour